Fall NASCAR Weekend in Charlotte, Concord and Lexington

 Getting to the track early will give you time to pick up souvenirs from your favorite driver’s merchandise trailer and soak in the atmosphere.
 The track is known for its prerace activities, which have included mock military invasions and stunt shows.

 You won’t miss any action, no matter where your seats are located.
-The track is home to the world’s second-largest high-definition television, which measures 80 feet tall and 200 feet wide.
+The track is home to one of the world’s largest high-definition television, which measures 80 feet tall and 200 feet wide.